Vardhishnu

 About Vardhishnu

-• Ensure that 90% of these children are enrolled and sustained in the school.
+• Ensure that 90% of these children get enrolled in schools and sustain their education.

-• By 2022, collaborate with at least 25 organizations/initiatives across Maharashtra to replicate the model of Anandghar.
+By the end of 2024, we aspire to collaborate with at least 25 organizations cum initiatives across Maharashtra to replicate the model of Anandghar.